coto/coto.github.io/index.md

 I am able to set up a high-demand technology infrastructures into the cloud, maybe you have used some of them.

-My life project is create [innocuous wireless charging solutions][neahtid]{:target="_blank"}, enjoy meeting new cultures and traveling around the world.
+My life project is create [innocuous wireless charging solutions][neahtid]{:target="_blank"}.
+Enjoy meeting new cultures and traveling around the world.

 No religions.
 No Politics.